Nostalgia for the Soviet Union

-The social phenomenon of nostalgia for the era of the Soviet Union (Ностальгия по СССР), can include its politics, its society, its culture and cultural artifacts, its superpower status, or simply its aesthetics.
+The social phenomenon of nostalgia for the Soviet Union (Ностальгия по СССР), can include sentimental attitudes towards its politics, its society, its culture and cultural artifacts, its superpower status, or simply its aesthetics.

 Modern cultural expressions of Soviet nostalgia also emphasize the former Soviet Union's scientific and technological achievements, particularly during the Space Age, and value the Soviet past for its futuristic aspirations.

-An analysis by Harvard Political Review found that sociological explanations for Soviet nostalgia vary from "reminiscing about the USSR's global superpower status" to the "loss of financial and political stability" which accompanied the Soviet dissolution.
+An analysis by the Harvard Political Review found that sociological explanations for Soviet nostalgia vary from "reminiscing about the USSR's global superpower status" to the "loss of financial, political and social stability" which accompanied the Soviet dissolution in many post-Soviet states.

-In 2004, the television channel Nostalgiya, its logo featuring stylized hammer-and-sickle imagery, was launched in Russia.

-Russia has extensively relied on nostalgia for the USSR to support its war effort during the 2022 invasion of Ukraine.